DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 # Booking system for electric cars by subscription

-This reservation system allows users to access an electric car in a subscription format _(like Netflix)_, with a minimum subscription duration of one month and a maximum of 12 months.
+This reservation system allows users to access an electric car in a subscription format with a minimum subscription duration of 1 month and a maximum of 12 months.
 There is a initial payment _(with extra fees and other stuff)_ and recurring payments each month _(only the electric vehicle price)_.

 **Note:** Use to your advantage all the tools offered by the framework and the external libraries you need to accomplish the task.
 Be cautious when deciding if you really need that external library to complete the task.

 ---

-## Critical business logic:
+## Critical business logic to have in mind:

 - The electric car list can be seeing by anyone
-- The user needs to be authenticated to be able subscribe a car
+- The user needs to be authenticated to be able subscribe an electric car
 - The users can only have one active subscription.
-- The monthly price is differente based on the subscription duration _e.g: 3 months - 500 €, 6 months - 435€_
+- The monthly price is different based on the subscription duration _e.g: 3 months - 500 €, 6 months - 435€_
-- The electric vehicle under subscription should not be available for other users to subscribe to.
+- The electric vehicle under subscription must not be available for other users to subscribe to.
 - A new invoice should be created for each payment and send to the user via email in PDF format.
 - A subscription is not active until the electric car is delivered to the customer
+- The user can update the subscription length at anytime
 - The user can cancel the subscription at anytime
 - The cancelation begins a collection of the electric car if this one is already delivered

 ## Entities

 We give you the basic models but feel free to add new properties or create new models if needed.
+The creation of the models, migrations, database fields, files that you think you need is up to you as long as you can explain it in the pair programming session.

+Create the necessary entities of the user stories you are going to complete, if for example you are not going to complete anyone related to invoices, do not create the invoice model.

 ### User